iagoleal/iagoleal.github.io/content/unposts/digression-on-mean.md

 \norm{X}_1 = \sum_{i = 1}^N p_i |x_i|.
 $$

-[^1norm]: Also known as the Manhattan or taxicab's norm.
+[^1norm]: Also known by the much more stylish names of Manhattan or taxicab's norm.

 This is just like the Euclidean norm we were talking about